crossfidev/Plexus-Pool/docs/user/mockup.rst

 Without persistent state, the mockup mode is still able to typecheck scripts:::

-    ./tezos-client --mode mockup typecheck script ./tests_python/contracts/mini_scenarios/hardlimit.tz
+    ./mineplex-client --mode mockup typecheck script ./tests_python/contracts/mini_scenarios/hardlimit.tz

 Tune mockup parameters
 ~~~~~~~~~~~~~~~~~~~~~~

 To keep it simple, the mockup mode - like the sandboxed mode - uses
 default values.
 Such values are visible as follows (we recall
-that ``mockup-client`` is an alias for ``tezos-client``, see previous
+that ``mockup-client`` is an alias for ``mineplex-client``, see previous
 section):

 ::